London Borough of Brent: Ethnicity

-This table shows the stated ethnic group of respondents in estimations for 1966 based off of the 1966 sample census and the 1991 to 2021 censuses in Brent.
+This table shows the stated ethnic group of respondents in the 1991 to 2021 censuses and estimates for 1966 and 1981 in Brent.

 Geography

 Major districts of Brent include Kilburn, Willesden and Wembley.

 Climate

 Climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
 The Köppen Climate Classification subtype for this climate is "Cfb".
 (Marine West Coast Climate/Oceanic climate).

 Economy

+Behind Tower Hamlets, Brent has the highest poverty rate in London after housing costs.
+It was the borough with the highest average unemployment rate in 2022 with 7%.
+More than one in three households live in poverty, 9% above the London average, and 14% above the England average.

-Diageo has its head office in Park Royal and in the London Borough of Brent, on a former Guinness brewery property.
+Diageo has its head office in Park Royal and in Brent, on a former Guinness brewery property.
 The brewery was closed in 2004; it had produced beer since 1936.
 Diageo planned to move its head office to Brent from Central London when the lease on the Central London office expired in 2010.

-Brent is the joint fourth-worst Borough in London for levels of child poverty.
-Save the Children reported in 2011 that 11,000 children are impoverished.